EU Aid Volunteers

 EU Aid Volunteers technical assistance

-As humanitarian needs continue to escalate, Volonteurope has teamed up with Alianza por la Solidaridad, HBAid and GVC to support the implementation of the EU Aid Volunteers initiative, offering technical assistance to organisations wishing to send volunteers under the initiative.
+Volonteurope has teamed up with Alianza por la Solidaridad, WeWorld GVC, Action Aid Italia, LVIA, Action Aid Hellas and Imago Mundi to support the implementation of the EU Aid Volunteers initiative, offering technical assistance to organisations wishing to send volunteers under the initiative.

 Strengthening the humanitarian aid sector one organisation at a time